bureado/awesome-software-supply-chain-security/README.md

 * GitHub's [Implementing software security in open source](https://github.com/readme/guides/sigstore-software-security)
 * Previously referenced: [Google Best Practices for Java Libraries](https://jlbp.dev/)
 * MITRE's [System of Trust](https://sot.mitre.org/framework/system_of_trust.html)
+* [Securing the Software Supply Chain for Developers](https://media.defense.gov/2022/Sep/01/2003068942/-1/-1/0/ESF_SECURING_THE_SOFTWARE_SUPPLY_CHAIN_DEVELOPERS.PDF) was published by the National Security Agency (NSA), Cybersecurity and Infrastructure Security Agency (CISA), and the Office of the Director of National Intelligence (ODNI) under the Enduring Security Framework (ESF) initiative

 Also see: